LacroixLaurent/G4Hunter/README.md

 # G4Hunter
 #### App related to G4Hunter published in [Bedrat et al NAR 2016][paper ref].
 Supplementary Data can be downloaded from [here](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4770238/bin/supp_44_4_1746__index.html).
-The EF184640.1.fa corresponds to the human mitochondrial genome used in the publication.
+The _EF184640.1.fa_ corresponds to the human mitochondrial genome used in the publication.
+The _hTERC.fa_ is the RNA sequence of the human telomerase component.

 ##### The app requires the following packages:
 * Biostrings